 The UF Libraries are open.
 Please explore our library services during COVID-19.
 Learn more about visiting the Libraries in person or using our virtual services from a distance.
 See also our list of frequently asked questions about our library services.
 Please feel free to contact Megan for any of your library needs.

 The Department of Religion offers undergraduate instruction for Religion majors and minors, and graduate instruction at the master’s and doctorate levels.
-The undergraduate program (http://web.religion.ufl.edu/undergraduate.html) offers courses in Asian Religion, Islam, Jewish or Christian scriptures, and the comparative study of Religions.
-The graduate program (http://web.religion.ufl.edu/graduate.html) prepares students for teaching and research in the subdisciplines of Religion in the Americas, Religions of Asia, and Religion and Nature.
-With the recent appointments of new faculty in Islam, in Buddhism, and in Environmental Ethics, and with the presence at UF of a growing Asian Studies Program (http://www.clas.ufl.edu/asian/) as well as the acclaimed Center for Latin American Studies (http://www.latam.ufl.edu/) , the Department of Religion’s new Ph.D program is poised to achieve prominence in those three subdisciplines.
+The undergraduate program offers courses in Asian Religion, Islam, Jewish or Christian scriptures, and Religion and Ethics in Contemporary Society.
+The graduate program prepares students for teaching and research in the sub-disciplines of Buddhist Traditions, Global Islam, Hindu Traditions, Religion in the Americas, and Religion and Nature.

-Filling out the library's collection of Religion materials is the outstanding Price Library of Judaica, Latin American Collection, Asian Studies Collection, Africana Collection, and the Rare Books Collection.
+Filling out the library's collection of religion materials is the outstanding Isser and Rae Price Library of Judaica, Latin American and Caribbean Collection, Asian Studies Collection, African Studies Collection, and the Rare Book Collection.

 The Religion collection encompasses all historical periods, all formats, most western languages for secondary literature (with a main emphasis on English) and some primary source material in Greek, Latin, Chinese, Japanese, Sanskrit, Hindi, and Pali.